Rockies rally in 9th, beat LA 5-2 in rare Dodger Stadium win - WHIZ News

 Mookie Betts had two hits for the major league-leading Dodgers (30-11), who lost for only the fourth time in 23 games.
 Los Angeles’ 11-game winning streak at Dodger Stadium, its longest since 2017, also ended.

 The Rockies jumped all over Blake Treinen (3-2), who had allowed an earned run in just two of his 17 appearances this season.
-Raimel Tapia, Trevor Story and Arenado opened the ninth with consecutive singles to chase the right-hander.
+Raimel Tapia, Trevor Story and Arenado opened the ninth with consecutive opposite-field singles to chase the right-hander, with Arenado delivering his first hit all year against his favorite childhood team.

+“They’re good hitters and I should have executed better,” Treinen said.
+“To end up losing because of my performance in the ninth is pretty frustrating.
+We’ve won a lot, but losing?
+It (stinks), and I hate being a reason for it.”

-Fuente then connected for a bases-loaded double off Alex Wood, setting off another wild celebration in the visitors’ dugout.
-Every win is vital to the flagging playoff hopes of the Rockies, who had lost 17 of 24.
+Fuentes then connected for a bases-loaded double off Alex Wood, setting off another wild celebration in the visitors’ dugout.
+Manager Bud Black thinks the win could be a catalyst for the Rockies, who had lost 17 of 24.

+“A lot of things have gone wrong over the last couple of years here, but the fire in the guys has never stopped,” Black said.
+“We’ve played these guys tough over the years.
+We’ve lost some heartbreaking games that could have gone either way.
+Hopefully the tide is turning for us.”

 Yency Almonte (2-0) pitched the eighth, and Daniel Bard earned his fifth save.